The Purpose of Suctioning Patients During Sedation

 Clearing Airway Secretions

 The airway naturally processes secretions, even under sedation.
 Patients with chronic respiratory diseases or neurological conditions may have difficulty clearing their airways even when fully conscious.
-Under sedation, more patients struggle to clear the airway or even to notice that the airway must be cleared.
+Under sedation, more patients struggle to clear the airway or even notice that the airway must be cleared.

 Suction under sedation maintains establishing a patent airway by clearing secretions.
 This can also reduce the risk of coughing, which can make dental and other oral procedures more difficult.